steven-le-thien/INC/README.md

 3. The input alignment for `ml` is in PASTA.

 ## License and Copyright
 See the attached LICENSE and COPYRIGHT file for details.
-Note that some part of the program (build_subsets_from_tree.py) was distributed under a different License
+Note that some part of the program (build_subsets_from_tree.py) was distributed under a different license